ValdryanIvandito/cardano-script-compiling-guide/compiling-aiken-script-eng.md

    ![blueprint-convert](public/blueprint-convert.jpg)

-3. Copy and paste UPLC template in the terminal to always-succeeds.plutus File
+3. Copy and paste the UPLC template that appears in the terminal

 # Demo